Share on your favorite

 A Particle - Used in the middle or end of a sentence to give it a certain tone.
 It is usually not read in the kunyomi reading.

-Oh - This kanji is used to express emotion, such as awe or admiration.
+Oh - Used to express emotion, such as awe or admiration.

 Names that have the same gender and start with K.